 - Step 3: Fill all the personal details such as candidate's name, date of birth, gender, communication address, programme and test centre preference etc. Candidates should also enter his/her education qualification details such as class 10th and 12th marks, year of passing, board name etc.

 - Step 4: Upload the scanned copy of the candidate's photograph and signature as per the specifications(format and size) Review and verify all the details mentioned by the candidate.
 In case of any errors, the candidate must modify them before paying the application fee.

-- Step 5: In the final step, candidates need to pay the JEST 2020 application form fee through debit card/credit card or by net banking.
+- Step 5: In the final step, candidates need to pay the JEST 2021 Application Form fee through debit card/credit card or by net banking.
 After the payment, an official mail will be sent as an acknowledgement to the candidate.
 The aspirants can take a printout of the email or save it for future needs.

 JEST 2021 Admit Card

-The JEST admits card was released on January 17, 2020.
+The JEST Admit Card will be released on March 31, 2021.
 All eligible aspirants can download the hall ticket from the official website.
 Carrying a hardcopy of the admit card to the exam center is mandatory.
 Candidates found without an admit card will not be allowed to give the exam.